Windowsfreak/8bj/nextcloudCaddy.md

 Nextcloud apps are installed statefully through the web interface.
 Some apps may require extra PHP extensions to be installed.
-This can be configured with the [](#opt-services.nextcloudCaddy.phpExtraExtensions) setting.
+This can be configured with the `services.nextcloudCaddy.phpExtraExtensions` setting.

-Alternatively, extra apps can also be declared with the [](#opt-services.nextcloudCaddy.extraApps) setting.
+Alternatively, extra apps can also be declared with the `services.nextcloudCaddy.extraApps` setting.
 When using this setting, apps can no longer be managed statefully because this can lead to Nextcloud updating apps that are managed by Nix.
 If you want automatic updates it is recommended that you use web interface to install apps.